If... (The Bluetones song)

-"If..." is a song by The Bluetones, released as the second single from their second album, Return to the Last Chance Saloon, in 1998.
-It reached number thirteen on the UK Singles Chart.
+"If..." is a song by the English indie rock band the Bluetones, released as the second single from their second album, Return to the Last Chance Saloon (1998) on 27 April 1998, by A&M Records.
+Peaking at number thirteen on the UK Singles Chart, its first B-side is a cover of "Blue Shadows on the Trail", originally composed by Randy Newman for the 1968 western comedy film ¡Three Amigos!.
+Its music video was directed by Tony Hill.

-In 2006, it was included on the band's two-disc compilation album, A Rough Outline: The Singles & B-Sides 95–03.
+In 2002, it was included on the band's greatest hits Mercury Records compilation, The Singles.
+It was later featured on their 2006 two-disc and limited three-disc CD compilation, A Rough Outline: The Singles & B-sides 95 - 03.